DavidAce/DMRG/README.md

 The script takes optional arguments, run `.\build.sh -h` to learn more.

 **Alternatively**, if you intend to develop or study the source code, some IDE's with CMake support can self-configure from the file CMakeLists.txt found in the project root folder.
 This is perhaps an even simpler approach.
-Recommended: [CLion](https://www.jetbrains.com/clion/download) or [Visual Studio Code](https://code.visualstudio.com/) with the C++ and CMake Tools extensions.
+Recommended: [CLion](https://www.jetbrains.com/clion/download) or [Visual Studio Code](https://code.visualstudio.com/) with the LC++ and CMake Tools extensions.

 CMake will check for dependencies in the host system.
 If not found, it will download and install these automatically to a folder `libs` in the project root (see *Optional Requirements* below).